martin-ger/lwip_nat_arduino/README.md

 # lwip_nat_arduino
 lwip library with NAT routing feature for Arduino environment

+## Sample
+For an example look into: "WiFiNATRouter.ino" that sets up a basic NAT router between the AP and the STA interface (works like a basic version of https://github.com/martin-ger/esp_wifi_repeater ).

+The other example "CaptiveHotspot.ino" implements a skeleton of a hotspot with MAC filtering and a captive portal.
+In this sample it only asks for a confirmation of the "Terms of use" before enabling a certain MAC address.
+In a more sophisticated version it could ask for some credentials.

 ## Install
 Install the Arduino environment for the esp8266 as described here: https://github.com/esp8266/Arduino .
 As you are here, you probably did this already...